MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/responsive-ad.md

 Starting from the lower left corner of image asset source, this is the number of pixels to skip upwards on the y-axis before applying the cropHeight.

 ### <a name="images-id"></a>id
-The `id` attribute is a unique Bing Ads identifier for the asset in a Bing Ads account.
+The `id` attribute is a unique Microsoft Advertising identifier for the asset in a Microsoft Advertising account.

-The same image asset identifier can be used multiple times in the same ad for different aspect ratios, and can also be used by multiple ads in the same Bing Ads account.
+The same image asset identifier can be used multiple times in the same ad for different aspect ratios, and can also be used by multiple ads in the same Microsoft Advertising account.
 The identifier of image asset with [SubType](#images-subtype) set to LandscapeImageMedia is used for all auto-generated image asset sub types within the same ad.
-Whether or not you let Bing Ads automatically generate the cropped images, the [Id](#images-id) does not need to be unique among the image assets linked to the same ad.
+Whether or not you let Microsoft Advertising automatically generate the cropped images, the [Id](#images-id) does not need to be unique among the image assets linked to the same ad.

 You can create media for responsive ads via the [AddMedia](../campaign-management-service/addmedia.md) service operation.
 Then you can use the returned media identifier as the image asset ID.
 The aspect ratio of the image that you added must be supported for the image asset [subType](#images-subtype).